MondayIsSun/customview/README.md

-# How to create view that belong to you.
+# How to create view that belongs to you.
 	this module will tell you how to create custom view that non-system.

 ##1、 Android View Framework